op2-platforms/laymake/README.md

 is part of the lsp-ncs-layers repository

-NOTE: This code was created with "VsCode Snippets"; there fore it should be edited with "Visual Studio Code"
+NOTE: This code was created with "VsCode Snippets".
+Therefore, it should be edited with "Visual Studio Code"